department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/ConvertDate.md

 ### when no timezone

-TODO: Likely when there is no timezone, it was local time for that Vista.
+When there is no timezone, it was local time for that station on that Vista.
+Use the algorithm that MHV has used for many years.
+Based on the station, if it is known.
+Based on the Vista if the station is not known.

-- should just drop the time, keeping only the date.
-- presume eastern time.
-- lookup in a table what timezone that vista lives in.